 How small business scarcity influences behaviour can become quite dark.
 There are heightened feelings of someone being “on your patch” that turn into resentment and jealousy.
 It breeds hyper-competitiveness.
 From this hyper-competitiveness comes a focus on others as enemies to your small business endeavours.

-On Hacking Happiness, I have investigated some of the reasons that small business scarcity may translate into on a behaviour level.
+I have investigated some of the reasons that small business scarcity may translate into on a behaviour level.

 Here, we’ll press on to why small business scarcity does not have a practical foundation in business.
 And why indulging these errant emotional responses is detrimental to both the self employed person’s ability to perform and the scene in general.